codelucas/vsummarize/README.rst

 Pythonic Video summarization
 ----------------------------

 Enough of nlp text summarization algorithms..
-We present to you: **video summarization**!
+Presenting: **video summarization**!
 We take advantage of youtube's comment timestamp video references to generate a summarized + shorter video from any youtube video.